-Hi, I’m Brian, a former senior software engineer and now software engineering advisor at Pathrise.
-I work with hundreds of software engineers to help them land their dream job.
+Hi, I’m Brian, a former senior software engineer and now software engineering mentor at Pathrise.
+I have worked with hundreds of software engineers to help them land their dream job.
 Check out this article with questions to ask in your next software engineering job interview.

 A lot of preparation goes into answering both technical software engineering interview questions and behavioral interview questions, accurately.
 You practice on Leetcode and memorize your elevator pitch, all so that you can respond with confidence when you get into the room with the interviewer.

 But what happens when you get towards the end of the interview and they ask if you have any questions for them.
 A lot of people freeze because they forget to plan for this section.
 Or, they decide to just wing it.
 However, this is a great opportunity squandered because asking good questions can often give you the final push when it comes to interviewer feedback.

 As a senior software engineer and now mentor here at Pathrise, I’ve interviewed hundreds of candidates throughout my career.
 If they ask good questions, I always mark them in my notes and so do the rest of the interviewers.
 We take these questions into account when determining if the candidate will accept and remain interested in the role in the long term.
 These questions affect the decision to move forward and/or extend an offer.

 So, we’ve come up with the 10 best questions for software engineers to ask in their interviews to ensure they show interest and excitement in the role.

 - What are your current challenges on the team?